 Non-lateralized selective attention and sustained attention are strongly correlated with both neglect severity, and recovery over time [@Husain2003].
 Further, remediation of these non-spatial deficits can improve spatial neglect symptoms [@Robertson1995].
 This has lead some to go so far as to speculate that the non-spatial deficits are the driving factor behind the persistence and clinical relevance of neglect [@Husain2003].
 In other words, a bias in spatial attention is overcome by the brain's adaptive mechanisms, unless it is accompanied by other deficits of attentional deployment that prevent the brain from recognizing the errors.
 More conservatively, these recent discoveries indicate that, despite the fact that lateralized attentional deficits seem to represent a cornerstone feature of the neglect syndrome, they, alone, fail to compose a complete picture of the disorder.

 Furthermore, recent attempts at rehabilitating neglect have shown that while spatial attention can be improved, a range of perceptual biases remain unaltered.
 As noted earlier, several aversive and invasive treatments intended to trigger attentional re-orienting to left space have been tried, with little clinical effectiveness.
-The most promising treatment has been prism adaptation, because of it's non-aversive nature, and because it has been shown to produce effects lasting much longer than the treatment duration [tk].
+The most promising treatment has been prism adaptation, because it is non-aversive, and because it has been shown to produce effects lasting much longer than the treatment duration [tk].
 Unfortunately, while prism adaptation produces striking changes in spatial attention [tk], there is a small, but increasing set of neglect deficits that are not improved [tk].
 Many of these could be described as perceptual tasks, like deficits on the landmark task [tk], and facial-emotion judgment [tk].
 It may be the case then that prisms operate on neural systems important for the deployment of attention, but have little to no effect on those mechanisms needed to form accurate perceptual representations.

 Part of the deficit involved in maintaining accurate perceptual representations may be driven by working memory impairments.
 As mentioned earlier, neglect patients have deficits of spatial working memory, even in "non-neglected" right or central space [tk].